The Government of Alberta updated its COVID-19 restrictions as of November 24, which are in place.

 - Receptions are not permitted

-- Maximum of 10 people for weddings, funerals and baptisms
+- Maximum of 10 people for weddings and baptisms

-My prayers are with you and your faithful as we journey through Saint Philip’s Fast, preparing ourselves for the birth of our Lord.
+My prayers are with you and your faithful as we celebrate the Feast of the Resurrection of Our Lord.

 Other Relevant Videos: